m0smith/malabar-mode/README.md

 ## malabar is moving to JDEE

-As of Octerber 21, 2016, malabar mode is uniting with https://github.com/jdee-emacs/jdee.
+As of October 21, 2016, malabar mode is uniting with https://github.com/jdee-emacs/jdee.
 No more work will be done on malabar and all the useful functionality has been or will be moved to JDEE.
 I recommend using JDEE instead of malabar (I have).

 If there is malabar functionality missing from JDEE, please create an issue at https://github.com/jdee-emacs/jdee/issues with "from malabar" in the title specifying the missing functionality.